AstuteOpenSource/RestSimulator/simulator_rest/README.md

 Service startup works the same way either stand alone or embedded.

 * Define Port to use for for service from system property REST\_SERVICE\_PORT.
 Defaults to 9090.
 * Define host ip to use for for service from system property REST\_SERVICE\_HOST.
-Defaults to 0.0.0.0.
+Defaults to localhost.
 * Define data path root from system property REST\_DATA\_ROOT.
 Defaults to ./data.
 * Load [Global properties](#propertyFile) (optional) called config.properties located in REST\_DATA\_ROOT path.
 * Start service.
 Currently uses JETTY embedded.